Monday, October 10, 2022

 In the old days of newspapering (of which, my own journalism career reaches clear back into) there seemed to always be an ancient, but usually friendly, ghost wandering around the old press facility.
 Most presses would splatter ink, solvent, fixer, D-76, PMT fluid, blood, sweat and tears — during the manic wee hours of election night coverage, or high school state championships, or local disasters and town council atrocities.
 As a result, news executives and owners didn't go for cosmetic niceties, or dare fix up the place with unnecessary froufrou.

-Back in the mid-1990s, when I first stumbled into the sprawling, confusingly cut-up, two or three - building, monstrosity of the Douglas County Press at 319 Perry Street in Castle Rock — and having already spent years in such ink-stained edifices, I felt right at home.
+Back in the mid-1990s, when I first stumbled into the sprawling, confusingly cut-up, two or three - building, monstrosity of the Douglas County News-Press at 319 Perry Street in Castle Rock — and having already spent years in such ink-stained edifices, I felt right at home.

 "Although there began to be problems with the old building, it was familiar.
 We knew where we were.
 We knew all the building's sounds, its creaks and groans," wrote someone from the paper when we later moved a few blocks West.